DriuEdvinas/Python_repo/README.md

-# Python repository for daily exercises, challanges and small projects.
+# Python repository for daily exercises, challenges and small projects.